+Key Takeaways

-Key Takeaways Transfer Capability
+Transfer Capability

+Transfer capability is an important measure of the systemis ability to move power from resources to load.
+The interregional Transfer Capability Study (ITCS) showed some potential energy concerns under extreme weather conditions for Northern California and Alberta and recommended prudent transfer capability increases or other actions to address the concerners.

+Coordinated Planning

-Transfer capability is an important measure of the system's ability to move power from resources to load.
-The Interregional Transfer Capability Study (ITCS) showed some potential energy concerns under extreme weather conditions for Northern California and Alberta and recommended prudent transfer capability increases or other actions to address the concernes.
-Coordinated Planning WECC has asserted that in order to identify and meet the challenges of the future, entities need to engage in coordinated transmission and resource planning.
-WECC, the ERO Enterprise, and FERC have stated the importance of coordinated, wide-area planning, and entities like the California ISO and partnerships like WestTEC are already performing coordinated planning.
-Interregional Transfer Capability Study In 2023, as a result of the Fiscal Responsibility Act of 2023, WECC and other members of the Electric Reliability Organization (ERO) Enterprise began work on the ITCS to examine the ability to transfer electricity between regions of the country during extreme weather or unexpected outages.
+WECC has asserted that in order to identify and meet the challenges of the future, entities need to engage in coordinated transmission and resource planning.
+WECC, the ERO Enterprise, and FERC have stated the importance of coordinated, wide-area planning, and entities like the California (SO and partnerships like WESTEC are already performing coordinated planning.

+Interregional Transfer Capability Study

+In 2023, as a result of the Fiscal Responsibility Act of 2023, WECC and other members of the Electric Reliability Organization (ERO) Enterprise began work on the ITCS to examine the ability to transfer electricity between regions of the country during extreme weather or unexpected outages.
 The ITCS was filed with FERC in November 2024, and the supplemental Canadian analysis was filed in April 2025.
-The study broke we ground in evaluating transmission across the continent, including potential transmission additions to bolster transfer capability.
+The study broke new ground in evaluating transmission across the continent, including potential transmission additions to bolater transfer capability.

-ITCS Highlights General Findings - In addition to limited transfer capability between the interconnections, transfer capability is generally lower in the Mountain States, Great Plains, Southeast, and the Northeast regions.
-Transfer capability is greatest in the West Coast, Great Lakes, and Mid-Atlantic areas. - The vulnerability of the North American power system to extreme weather was evident in all twelve of the years studied, with wide variation in potential impact and import capability needs across regions. - The study identified both recommended prudent transfer capability increases and alternatives to addressing potential energy inadequacy, including resource development, transmission enhancement, and demand-side management initiatives. - The study recommends prudent transfer capability increases between all interconnections.
-The West - Under large-scale heat events-such as the 2020 heat event-the California North study region experienced energy adequacy challenges in the analysis.
-The study recommends prudent transfer capability increases between the California North and Wasatch Front study regions. - capability increases between the California North and Wasatch Front study regions.
-Alberta experienced energy adequacy challenges in the study.
-Additional transfer capability with - Saskatchewan could alleviate the deficiencies, as could strengthening existing connections to the U.S. or British Columbia. - The study identified no other prudent additions to transfer capability within the Western Interconnection 20-Year System Planning
+ITCS Highlights General Findings - In addition to limited transfer capability between the interconnections, transfer capability is generally lower in the Nountain States, Great Plains, Southeast, and the Northeast regions.
+Transfer capability is greatest in the West Coart, Great Lakes, and Mid-Atlantic areas - The vulnerability of the North American power system to extreme weather was evident in all twelve of the years studied, with wide variation in potential impact and import capability needs across regions. - The study identified both recommended prudent transfer capability increases and alternatives to addressing potential energy inadequecy, including resource development, transmission enhancement, and demand-side management initiatives, - The study recommends prudent transfer capability increases between all interconnections The West - Under large-scale heat events-such as the 2020 heat event-the California North study region experienced energy adequacy challenges in the analysis.
+The study recommends prudent transfer capability increases between the California North and Wasatch Front study regions. - Alberta experienced energy adequacy challenges in the study.
+Additional transfer capability with - Saskatchevan could alleviate the deficiencies, as could strengthening existing connections to the U.S. or British Columbia. - The study identified no other prudent additions to transfer capability within the Western Interconnection.
+20-Year System Planning

 20-Year Study In 202 2, WECC identified a need for transmission planning beyond the traditional 10 year planning horizon.
-In 2024, WECC released the 10-year Transmission o identify risks in the - yearscenariosand compared theresultsto identifytrends in transmission use and energy flows.
-1 The report shares key - lessons learned, including Improvements to battery modeling are needed to more accurately - evaluate the effect of batterycharging and discharging during peak load times • To make up for the lack of 20 year system planning information, - WECC created a simplified capacity expansion dataset.
+In 2024, WECC released the 10 year Transmission or identify track in the - o identify risks in the yearscenariosand compared theresultsto identifytrends in transmission use and energy flows.
+1 The report shares key - Improvements to battery modeling are needed to more accurately - evaluate the effectof batterycharging and discharging during peak load times • To make up for the lack of 20 year system planning information, - WECC created a simplified capacity expansion dataset.
 More detailedevaluation of risks in the 20-year future will require additional information from planning entities in the 20 year time frame - Most subreg ions required increased imports during both the extreme coldand extreme heat events - Transmission path utilizationincreased on several paths and in somecases, flowon transmission pathsreversed directions